strozfriedberg/lightgrep/README.md

-liblightgrep
+lightgrep
 ============

 not the worst forensics regexp engine

 About
 -----
-Lightgrep is a new regular expression engine, designed specifically for digital forensics.
+Lightgrep is a regular expression engine, designed specifically for digital forensics.
 Why another regexp engine?

 Lightgrep:
  * searches for many patterns simultaneously